bugsnag/bugsnag-react-native/examples/plain/README.md

 ### JavaScript

 You will need to upload source maps to Bugsnag in order to deobfuscate JavaScript stack traces.
 Example scripts for achieving this on Android/iOS in both debug and release builds can be found [here](scripts).
-The example script requires the installation of [bugsnag-sourcemaps](https://github.com/bugsnag/bugsnag-sourcemaps) to work.
+The example script requires the installation of [bugsnag-sourcemaps](https://github.com/bugsnag/bugsnag-sourcemaps) to work, which is a dev dependency of this example project.
 The scripts can also be invoked in this example project using [npm run](https://docs.npmjs.com/cli/run-script.html):

 ```bash
 npm run upload-sourcemaps:debug:android